 Mars also created candy bar ads that appealed to boys.
 Targeting young men, the advertisement illustrated on the left has only one distinctive word: ”Mars.”
 The simplicity of the ad represents how the ad is meant for children.
 The only thing that boys need to know is that eating A Mars bar will make them as happy as the child in the ad.

 Targeting children is also seen in the video (circa 1960) below as advertisers created a more playful atmosphere by adding a cartoon cow.
 Also, by arguing how there is so much “fresh milk” in Milky Ways, the ad targeted mothers who were under pressure to “satisfy their families” (Inness 54) while also picking nutritions foods.

 Chocolate advertisements have contributed to gender stereotypes of men being strong and women being weak.
 Today, candy and chocolate are highly associated with children and occasions such as Halloween; however, there are still commercials and advertisements that will enforce gender stereotypes to promote their food product.

-Inness, Sherrie.
-Kitchen Culture in America: Popular Representations of Food, Gender, and Race.
-Philadelphia: University of Pennsylvania Press, 2001.
+Inness, Sherrie A. Kitchen Culture in America: Popular Representations of Food, Gender, and Race.
+Philadelphia: U of Pennsylvania, 2001.
+Print.

 Manton, Catherine.
 Fed Up: Women and Food in America.
-Westport: Bergin & Garvey, 1999.
+Westport, CT: Bergin & Garvey, 1999.
+Print.